jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 - Use the logic outs for tambre, or for drums.
 It sounds very cohesive.
 - Use Grande Microtonal Notes and the Interval CV input to get whatever EDO you want.
 For instance, say you want to compose in 19-EDO, but you don't know anything about it.
 First use [xenharmonic wiki](https://en.xen.wiki/w/Main_Page) to figure out that the the 11th and 6th step of 19 EDO correspond to the fifth and major third, respectively.
 Pick those on Microtonal Notes, route those to LameJuis's Interval CV and and you're ready to start --annoying your loved ones-- making microtonal music.
 - Play the co-mutes.
 Just try things with them.
 Right click and try randomizing them.
+- You can use the interval CV in as a sort of transpose.
+AND of nothing is always true, so set one equation to AND, route to an unused interval, and that interval CV becomes a "transpose" input.
 - Use the lattice expander.
 It just helps.
 - General trick for modules like this, use [8Face](https://library.vcvrack.com/Stoermelder-P1/EightFace).
 Find a pattern you like, mess it up and come back, all as performance gestures.